Biden’s new sanctions against Russia: Blocking more banks and cutting off tech imports, but no SWIFT move - NewsBreak

 “The sanctions we imposed exceed SWIFT,” he also said.

-Stocks worldwide (XX:ADOW) (XX:SXXP) plunged Thursday, as traders reacted to Putin’s decision to undertake a large-scale invasion of Ukraine , though U.S. equities went on to erase losses and closed higher.
+plunged Thursday, as traders reacted to Putin’s decision to undertake a large-scale invasion of Ukraine, though U.S. equities went on to erase losses and closed higher.
 Oil prices CL00 soared.

 Comments / 0